 Thyroid – Are you undiagnosed?

 Have you really had your thyroid checked?
 It’s quite common to have your thyroid checked as part of the standard, routine tests, yet usually the only check made to assess thyroid status is the hormone known as Thyroid Stimulating Hormone (TSH): however, for many the TSH can be normal and therefore misleading!
-If you suspect that you have hypo or hyper thyroid symptoms, understanding and assess the status of your thyroid gland is can be tricky, but don’t let that stand in your way!
+If you suspect that you have hypo or hyper thyroid symptoms, understanding and assessing the status of your thyroid function can be tricky, but you don’t have to let that stand in your way!

-Medicare rebate only applies on TSH testing, so you will need to consider paying for other tests, including thyroid hormones T3 & T4, reverse T3, thyroid antibodies, cortisol and thyroid cofactors (see below for a better explanation of these).
-An expert practitioner will be able to explain the correct reference ranges, correct ratios between thryoid hormones and understand the complexity involved in reading iodine results.
+Medicare rebates only applies on TSH testing, so you will need to consider paying for other tests, including thyroid hormones T3 & T4, reverse T3, thyroid antibodies, cortisol and thyroid cofactors (see below for a better explanation of these).
+An expert practitioner will be able to explain the correct reference ranges, correct ratios between thyroid hormones and understand the complexity involved in reading iodine results.